Format & schedule

 Advancing

 08Improve and resubmit, that's the meta.
-Between the judged rounds your project is open for upgrades, and the next snapshot is the one that counts — until the final lock on JUL 8, when one build rides through the quarters, semis, and final.
+Between the judged rounds your project is open for upgrades, and your latest snapshot is the one that counts — until the final lock on JUL 8, when one build rides through the quarters, semis, and final.
 The teams that go deep aren't the ones that started best — they're the ones that shipped the most between cuts.

 Prizes